fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 **4. Make a SSH private/public keypair**

 Create a key pair that you will use to SSH into your Jitsi server.
-From the EC2 console, on the left-hand side, click on Key Pairs.
+From the EC2 console, on the left-hand side, click on Create Key Pairs (Right corner).
 On the screen that pops up, you must select the file type.
 Note: If you are using Windows, and likely using Putty, use the ppk key format.
 If using MAC use the pem key format.
 Key pairs are regional.
 You need to select a region close to your users, for best performance.
 The region can be changed in the upper right corner – see red circle.